Nintendo Switch Or Kids Tablet? 3 Tips To Help Choose

-Depending on the game you're playing, you may be using motion controls, like on the Wii (but much more accurate), or more standard controls.
+Depending on Games that you play, you may use motion controls, like on the Wii (but much more precise) or more standard controls.

-On the TV, games run up to 1080p and are very similar to the Wii U, so there isn't a huge leap in graphics, and the Switch doesn't even try to compete with the PS4 or Xbox One.
+Playing on the TV games up to 1080p and are very similar to the Wii U, so there isn't a huge jump in graphics and the Switch isn't even trying to compete with the PS4 or Xbox One.

 There are also two ways to use the Switch away from the TV.

-Compared to other game consoles, this is an advantage and a step more towards the tablet.
+Compared to other game consoles, this is an advantage and a step towards the tablets.

-If a child is busy on his tablet, you can still watch TV, which was always a big plus of tablets compared to game consoles.
+Being up like a child tablets you can still watch TV, that was always a big plus tablets compared to game consoles.

-With the Joy-Con connected to the tablet in handheld mode, it works like a traditional portable console.
+With the Joy-Con connected to the tablets in handheld mode it works like a traditional portable console.